Kickstarter’s CEO is stepping down, citing “personal reflection”

 Kickstarter recently announced that a project by fantasy novelist Brandon Sanderson has broken records for the amount raised by one project on the platform.
 At present, it’s raised more than $31 million.

 Kickstarter, which faces competition from longstanding rivals like IndieGogo, creator marketplaces such as Etsy, and newer crowdfunding services such as Patreon, has also announced plans to harness blockchain technology to enable crowdfunding with greater transparency into projects backers are contributing to.
 While the company faced criticism and eye-rolls for that decision, Hasan says it still intends to move forward with its foray into blockchain.
 He says the company will attempt to emphasize its own transparency and allow users to see the company’s experiments with the technology.
-The company will also be adding a 12-member paid Community Advisory Council to advise it on community needs as it rolls out new features, including blockchain tech.
+The company will also be adding a paid Community Advisory Council to advise it on community needs as it rolls out new features, including blockchain tech.

 “Kickstarter as it exists today is not sitting on the blockchain,” he emphasizes.
 “We’re going to work so that people can see it.”